Purina Pro Plan Large Breed Adult Food (34 lb)

 Read reviews from other Beagle owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Beagle owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Beagle" within the review section.
+Filter Amazon reviews by searching "Beagle" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations